Nsustain/.github/profile/README.md

 We have various versions of our official logo maintained at this repository.
-Our owl, by the way, represents coders.
+Our owl, by the way, represents open-source coders.
 If you look at its claws, you can see that it's typing.